ac000/unit/WASM-WASI-HTTP-README.md

 # Wasmtime Unit Module

 This directory contains a sample implementation of using Wasmtime to implement a Unit module which can be loaded into `unitd`.
-Currently this implementation feigns looking like the "wasm" module but operates differently internally,
-notably:
+This uses a language module type of `wasm-wasi-http`.

-* The `module` configuration field when loading wasm is interpreted instead as a WebAssembly component.
-This component is expected to the [`wasi:http/proxy` world][proxy].
+* The specified `component` is expected to adhere to [`wasi:http/proxy` world][proxy].

 * Each request instantiates a new component.
 Previously a single instance was